Comparison Table At A Glance

 Can I take an edible and use a vape on the same day?

-Are NYS-licensed cannabis vapes safe?
+Are licensed cannabis vapes safe?

 Can I dose an edible in half-pieces?

-Why do vapes seem to "wear off" so much faster than edibles?
+Why do vapes seem to wear off so much faster than edibles?

 Where can I see the full edible and vape selection at The Alchemy?